P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Preliminaries

-The adjectives `left' and `right' we amplify \cite[Definition 1.1]{etingof} by are useful bookkeeping devices: a composition by a flip

-on either side turns left-right non-degeneracy into its {\it right-left} counterpart.
-Because braid solutions $S$ are in bijection with YB-solutions $\tau\circ S$, the (left-right) non-degeneracy of \cite[Definition 1.1]{etingof} (which paper focuses mostly on braid solutions) translates to the {\it right-left} non-degeneracy of \cite[\S 1]{rump}, say (that paper working mostly with YB-solutions).
+on either side turns \emph{left-right} non-degeneracy into its {\it right-left} counterpart.
+As braid solutions $R$ are in bijection with YB-solutions $\tau_{X}\circ R$, the (left-right) non-degeneracy of \cite[Definition 1.1]{etingof}, a paper focusing on braid solutions, translates to the {\it right-left} non-degeneracy of YB-solutions.

-In fact, there are several different possible cases of "non-degeneracy" that, formulated in the equivalent language of bi-magmas $(X, \, \cdot, \, \ast)$ and quasi-groups, are: left-right, right-left, left-left, right-right, or two-sided quasi-groups (in the last case we understand that $(X, \, \cdot)$ and $(X, \, \ast)$ are both quasi-groups).
+Moreover, we point out that several distinct notions of non-degeneracy can be considered.
+In the equivalent language of bi-magmas $(X, \, \cdot, \, \ast)$ and quasi-groups, these correspond to the left-right, right-left, left-left, right-right, and two-sided cases, where in the latter case both $(X, \, \cdot)$ and $(X, \, \ast)$ are quasi-groups.
 Apart from these, there are other possible variants when only one of the magmas is a (left, right or two-sided) quasi-group.
-All in all, we have to be very careful about what kind of non-degeneracy we are talking about: for this reason, using the quasi-group language is preferable.
+It is therefore important to distinguish carefully between these different notions of non-degeneracy.
+In this regard, the language of quasi-groups provides an unambiguous framework. \end{remark} In addition to (right-left) non-degenerate solutions, several other classes of YB-solutions have received particular attention in the literature.
+For instance, a solution $R \colon X \times X \to X\times X$ is called \emph{involutive} (resp. \emph{unitary}) if $R^2 = {\rm Id}_{X\times X}$ (resp. $R^{21}R = {\rm Id}_{X\times X}$, where $R^{21} := \tau_X R \tau_X$).